music dictionary : As - As

 Assenso(Italian m.) assent

-assentarsi(Italian) absent oneself
+assentarsi(Italian) to absent oneself

 Assente(Italian m./f.) absentee